Trust Us – This Tropical Fruit Is Sure to Shine at Your Backyard Barbecue

 - Teriyaki sauce, for drizzling

-- Preheat an outdoor grill or a grill pan rubbed with a little oil.
+- Preheat your grill or grill pan and grease with oil.

 Charred Pineapple Salad